 On June 30, 2011, we amended and restated the credit and security agreement with Bank of America, adding Webster Bank as an additional lender.
 The new credit facility extended and expanded our prior existing credit facility, and consists of a \$60.0 million revolving credit facility and a \$40.0 million term loan.
-At March 31, 2013, \$30.0 million was outstanding under the term loan and there was no balance outstanding under the revolving credit facility.
+At September 30, 2013, \$28.6 million was outstanding under the term loan and \$18.0 million was outstanding under the revolving credit facility.
 The revolving credit facility may be increased by up to an additional \$25.0 million at our option, if the lenders agree.
 The term loan requires quarterly principal payments of \$1.4 million, with the balance due at maturity.
 Ameresco, Inc. remains the sole borrower under the credit facility.
-The new credit facility is secured by a lien on all of our assets other than renewable energy projects that we own that were financed by others, and limits our ability to enter into other financing arrangements.
-Availability under the revolving credit facility is based on two times our EBITDA for the preceding four quarters, and we are required to maintain a minimum EBITDA of \$40.0 million on a rolling four-quarter basis.
-EBITDA for purposes of the facility excludes the results of renewable energy projects that we own that were financed by others.
-In light of our results during the second half of 2012 and continuing into the first quarter of 2013, the minimum EBITDA covenant has been suspended for interim periods during 2013.
-The new credit facility matures on June 30, 2016, when all amounts will be due and payable in full.
+The credit facility is secured by a lien on all of our assets other than renewable energy projects that we own that were financed by others, and limits our ability to enter into other financing arrangements.
+Availability under the revolving credit facility is based on two times our EBITDA for the preceding four quarters, and we are required to maintain a minimum EBITDA amount on a rolling four-quarter basis.
+EBITDA for purposes of the facility excludes the results of renewable energy projects that we own and for which financing from others remains outstanding.
+We recently amended the senior credit facility to reduce the minimum EBITDA amount to \$30.0 million.
+The credit facility matures on June 30, 2016, when all amounts will be due and payable in full.